Ngocphuc1910/make10000hours/docs/SETTINGS.md

 ## Database Structure

 We store user settings in the `user_settings` table in Supabase.
+The table schema can be found in `supabase/migrations/20240317_user_settings_table.sql`.
 The table has the following structure:

 ```sql
 CREATE TABLE IF NOT EXISTS user_settings (